Chat streams

 General discussion and Q&A

-Dev chat of specific tools and libraries
+Dev chat of specific topics, tools and libraries

-Study groups / dev groups
+Active study groups / dev groups

 For more information, see also the list of dev & study groups at the website.